-This unit focuses on the use and documentation of the processes involved in constructing a devised solo or ensemble performance that uses non-naturalistic performance styles.
+In this unit students study aspects of Australian identity evident in contemporary drama practice.
+This unit focuses on the use and documentation of the processes involved in constructing a devised solo or ensemble performance.
 Students create, present and analyse a performance based on a person, an event, an issue, a place, an artwork, a text and/or an icon from a contemporary or historical Australian context.
+Students analyse their own performance work as well as undertaking an analysis of a performance of an Australian work, where possible, by professional actors.